buckets/policies/privacy-policy.md

 # Privacy policy #

 We do not sell or rent your data.
-As with most web applications, there is a risk that data stored on our servers could be stolen or improperly used.
-We do our best to prevent and mitigate theft through our various security practices and policies.
+And we don't collect much data in the first place.

 ## Here is the data we collect and what we do with it ##

 ### Email address ###

+How we get your email address:

+- You email us :)
+- You file a bug and include your email address.
+- You sign up for our newsletter.
+- You purchase a license.

+How we use your email address:

+- We reply to your emails.
+- We email you newsletters if you sign up for them.
+You may unsubscribe at any time.
-- We will send you email regarding your account.
+- We email you a license when you purchase one.
-- We give your email address to Stripe for credit card processing.
+- We give your email address to [Stripe](https://www.stripe.com) for credit card processing and to email you a receipt.

-### Bank account information ###

-- We do not collect bank account credentials.
-- As a policy, Buckets employees do not view your bank account balances or names or the amounts, dates or payees of transaction data.
-- Buckets employees may view the number of accounts and transactions.
-- With your explicit permission, employees may view the raw data contained within uploaded files to debug problems.
-By default, employees do not have permission.
-- This information is not shared with any third parties.

-### Bucket information ###

-- As a policy, Buckets employees do not view your bucket balances, goals or any historical data.
-- Buckets employees may view the number of buckets and transactions.
-- This information is not shared with any third parties.

 ### Usage data ###

-- Buckets employees may view usage data such as how frequently you sign in.
-- This information is not shared with any third parties.
+Regarding your use of Buckets, we only collect/analyze anonymous totals of the following:

+- Number of application downloads
+- Number of times an update has been checked for